-6. There is evidence to suggest that Shakespeare was also an actor in addition to being a playwright, and according to the First Folio he even acted in a few of his own plays.
+6. There is evidence to suggest that Shakespeare was also an actor as well as being a playwright and according to the First Folio he even acted in a few of his own plays.
 It is not known, however, which roles he might have played or how his performance was received.

 7. Shakespeare’s family had very close connections to the conspirators of the Gunpowder Plot, including Guy Fawkes: it was only by some quick royalist flattery in the form of Macbeth that Shakespeare was able to appease King James and clear suspicion from his own name.

 8. In 1593-95, playhouses were closed because it was believed that crowded locations would spread the already-rampaging plague, forcing Shakespeare to turn to writing poetry.
 Shakespeare himself lost three sisters to the plague; his son Hamnet died of unknown causes at the age of eleven, and may very likely have fallen prey to the plague as well.